eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v15.md

 Rerunning the fit command resumes matching tasks.
 Scoring never fits and its fingerprint is separate from the expensive fit fingerprint.

+The completed confirmation passed every statistical-performance gate but failed two linked numerical gates because one truth-initialized diagnostic fit ended at a projected conditional-rate gradient of `1.963e-6`, just above the frozen `1e-6` threshold.
+The independent default and stress fits agreed in objective to approximately `1e-11`.
+The gate was not weakened; V16 treats the V15 result as development evidence, repairs the final-solve retry gap, and uses a fresh confirmation stream.

 After scoring, commit only the compact artifacts:

     git add \